anil-650/notes/MCA/iwp/Class_Ch1.md

 - Packets are numbered, so they can be reassembledd at the destionation.
 - Each packet has the Destination and Source address.
 - Packets get sent over the network as capacity(bandwidth) becomes available.
-- Packets are forwared across the network and may not follow the same path.
+- Packets are forwarded across the network and may not follow the same path.
 - A single packet is called a **Datagram**
+- Packets are encapsulated into **Frames** to travel across different networks.

 ## Dt:01/03/24
 ---